So, electric fuel pumps are fairly simple, but rely on many other systems, to function properly.

-However, as the vehicle reaches high mileage, it is not uncommon for fuel pumps to require replacement. firstly, what really goes on when, you turn the key or press the start button.
+So, as the vehicle reaches high mileage, it is not uncommon for fuel pumps to require replacement. firstly, what really goes on when, you turn the key or press the start button.

-Electric Fuel Pump – How Do They Work
+Electric Fuel Pump – How Do They Work:

-- The fuel filter traps any rust, dirt or other solid contaminants that may have passed through the pump.
+- The fuel filter traps any rust, dirt or other solid contaminants, that may have passed through the pump.

-- Fuel then flows to the fuel supply rail feeding individual fuel injectors.
+- Fuel then flows to the fuel supply rail, feeding individual fuel injectors.

-- A fuel pressure regulator on the fuel rail maintains fuel pressure, and routes excess fuel back to the tank.
+- A fuel pressure regulator on the fuel rail, maintains fuel pressure.
+And, routes excess fuel, back to the tank.

-- On newer vehicles with returnless (EFI) systems, the fuel pressure regulator is located in the fuel tank.
+- On newer vehicles with return less (EFI) systems.
+The fuel pressure regulator, is located in the fuel tank.

-- Fuel pumps run continuously once the engine starts, and continues to run as long as the engine is running.
+- Fuel pumps run continuously, once the engine starts.
+And, continues to run, as long as the engine is running.

-- The pump may run at a constant speed, or variable speed depending on engine load and speed.
+- The pump may run at a constant speed or variable speed, depending on engine load and speed.

 - If the engine stalls, the (PCM) will detect the loss of the (RPM) signal and turn the pump off.

-Fuel Pump – How Can They Fail
+Electric Fuel Pumps – How Can They Fail

 Fuel pumps should last the life of the vehicle, but can fail because of:

-- Fuel starvation (running out of fuel)
+- Fuel starvation, (running out of fuel)

-- Overheating (always driving with a low fuel level)
+- Overheating, (always driving with a low fuel level)

-- Low voltage (wiring problem)
+- Low voltage, (wiring problem)

-- Overwork (trying to overcome a restriction caused by a plugged fuel filter)
+- Overwork, (trying to overcome a restriction, caused by a plugged fuel filter)